MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxdeviceids-count-vb.md

-﻿---
+---
-Description: 'The Count property represents the number of objects in the FaxDeviceIds collection.
-This is the total number of device IDs associated with the fax server.' ms.assetid: 'dc5e200d-e77c-4575-a81f-a98a54f4dfcd'
+Description: The Count property represents the number of objects in the FaxDeviceIds collection.
+This is the total number of device IDs associated with the fax server. ms.assetid: dc5e200d-e77c-4575-a81f-a98a54f4dfcd
-title: 'FaxDeviceIds.Count property'
+title: FaxDeviceIds.Count property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDeviceIds.Count property